ruhanirabin/vscode-prompt-enhancer/README.md

 # Prompt Enhancer

-## This is an initial version, please report bugs.
-This will be improved going forward.
+## This is an initial version, please [report issues](https://github.com/ruhanirabin/vscode-prompt-enhancer/issues/new).

+### This will be improved going forward.

 Transform basic prompts into sophisticated, detailed prompts using OpenAI's API directly within Visual Studio Code.
 Originally, designed to help coders to convert their simple prompt into a technical prompt, for vibe coding.
 But, also added other options.